 "I'm very proud of Matt and Tristan," Hunter said.
 "Two of Georgetown's finest "going to battle" - sure makes the young guys realize they have a lot of catching up to do.
 We will be following their play for sure.
 Like we always used to say - Play the golf course, the rest will fall in line!"

-Men's Golf in Eighth-Place After Two Rounds at ...
+Men’s Golf Begins Competition at Towson ...

 DOWNLOAD SCHEDULE: Add to calendar